stavrosmachinima/robbyTheRobot/README.md

 Arduino Avoidance Tracking Car

-This project was part of Artificial Intelligence project of the University of Piraues.
+This project was part of Artificial Intelligence course of the University of Piraues.

-See more about it in the docs.
+You can read more about it in the docs.
 (English and Greek version included at ArduinoEN and ArduinoGR respectively)

-You can see Robby in action.
+Robby in action
 (videos included at last page of docs)